 Cold plasma therapy for mobile wound care

-Outpatient wound care takes place in various structures – in surgeries, wound centres and often in the home environment.
-There, home carers and specialised care services take over the care, or patients and relatives carry it out themselves following referral.
-PlasmaDerm® can be used safely by all of these parties: mobile, delegable and efficient.
-This means that the therapy can be used exactly where it is needed – at home as well as in outpatient care units.
+Outpatient wound care is delivered across a variety of settings – including medical practices, wound care centres and patients’ homes.
+Treatment is provided by home carers and specialised nursing services, or carried out by patients and their relatives following appropriate instructions.
+PlasmaDerm can be used safely by all involved: it is mobile, delegable and efficient.
+This allows the therapy to be applied exactly where it is needed – both at home and in outpatient care facilities.

 Cold plasma therapy supports wound healing and tissue regeneration - efficient, deeply effective and clinically proven.